 - An ACT composite score of 20.

 - Graduation from an approved practical nursing program with a minimum of a C (2.0 GPA) in each nursing course.
-A minimum of a 2.5 cumulative GPA in the ADN prerequisite courses.
 Completion of ALL prerequisite and general education courses required in the first year of the program with at least a C in each course.
 A minimum overall 2.0 NIACC GPA is required to enter the program and must be maintained throughout the program.

 - Required employment within the past two years in an acute or long-term care setting involving routine medication administration and direct patient care with at least 500 hours of documented employment.
 A form verifying hours of employment and skill sets incorporated while employed will be sent to the employer.